 How to Stop Overthinking

-Relaxation Techniques Can Help Overthinking
+Relaxation Techniques for Overthinking

 Relaxation techniques are activities that serve to alleviate tension and stress by reducing cortisol levels (your stress hormone).
 The most common relaxation techniques you’ve likely heard of (and maybe even have tried yourself) include Box Breathing, Guided Imagery, and Progressive Muscle Relaxation.